karlun/gramods/README.md

   }
 ```

+## Repository Structure

+The repository divides the software into modules and apps where the modules provide functionality that the apps put together into executables.
+All modules listed in the modules/ folder will be compiled into separate libraries, and all apps in the apps/ folder will be compiled into executables.

+The top level CMakeLists.txt file will automatically make recursive inclusion of the CMakeLists.txt files of the modules and apps.
+CMake will then make sure that all targets are compiled and linked in the right order, as long as dependencies are specified correctly.

 # Modules and Dependencies

 ## gmCore

-Utilities for loading other modules and configure them based on configuration files, and for handling library and application debugging output.
+The gmCore module specifies utilities for loading other modules and configure them based on configuration files, for handling library and application error, warning and debugging output, and possibly also for initialization of third party libraries that may be used by other modules.

 Requirements:
  - TinyXML2

 ### Module Program Design Principles